kelllyy101/clock_quest/README.md

 4. Test the deployed website to verify its functionality in the live environment.
 5. Make the website publicly accessible by sharing the appropriate URL.

+I have set up an integration with Github Actions to deploy via GitHub Pages.

 ## Languages